Praneeth16/resume-screener/README.md

 # Resume Screener

-A powerful resume parsing and scoring system built with Streamlit and LLM technology.
+A resume parsing and scoring system built with Streamlit and LLM technology.
 The system extracts structured information from resumes and provides a comprehensive scoring based on multiple components.

 ## Features